fenago/chatbots-development/md/Lab_4.md

 ### Prerequisites

-The project requires python modules: tensorflow, Keras, and *Natural language processing (NLTK)* packages installed ( Packages have been downloaded already)
+The project requires python modules: tensorflow, Keras, and *Natural language processing (NLTK)* packages installed (Packages have been downloaded already)

 ```
 pip3 install tensorflow keras nltk
 ```

+### Lab Solution
+Complete solution of this lab is present in following directory:

+`/root/Desktop/chatbots-development/Lab04`

 ### How to Make Chatbot in Python?